-One of my favorite almond recipes using both almond flour and blanched, slivered almonds is ITALIAN ALMOND BISCOTTI WITH TIGERNUT FLOUR.
+One of my favorite almond recipes using both almond flour and blanched, slivered almonds are ITALIAN ALMOND BISCOTTI WITH TIGERNUT FLOUR.

 Homemade almond butter.
-If you still want to make this, or have some almonds around you want to use (like I did), know that is super easy to make it at home, and even if you add an extra oil for creaminess, you can control the quality of that oil.
-Like most nut butters, it’s not time consuming and obviously, cheaper.
-You can buy blanched almonds, roast them dry and process them in a high power food processor or blender until creamy.
+If you still want to make this or have some almonds around you want to use (like I did), know that is super easy to make it at home, and even if you add extra oil for creaminess, you can control the quality of that oil.
+Like most nut butters, it’s not time-consuming and obviously, cheaper.
+You can buy blanched almonds, roast them dry and process them in a high-power food processor or blender until creamy.
 If you are lucky to have a Vitamix, you might get a creamier texture than using another food processor or blender.
 I have a Ninja Professional 1000W blender and a 7 cup Kitchen Aid for a food processor.
-So far I only made nut butters in the food processor (using high speed), but I’d like to see how the blender would work.
+So far I only made nut butter in the food processor (using high speed), but I’d like to see how the blender would work.

 Recipe: Almond butter plant paradox cups.
 This is what I make with almond butter when I have some.
-It is the easiest thing to make, requires no baking and just few ingredients.
+It is the easiest thing to make, requires no baking and just a few ingredients.
 For a small batch (about 10 mini cups), you need 1/4 cup white/blanched almond butter (any of the above brands), 1/4 cup coconut butter (softened), 1/4 cup dark chocolate (melted) + 1tbsp coconut butter, 2 drops of stevia.
 Shredded coconut, optional.
 You need mini muffin paper liners.

 I haven’t covered anything about almond nutrition, but that’s not my expertise area and that’s information easily available online.
 I hope you found this article useful, if you have more questions please comment below, and I can add the answer to this article.